entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - **The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 on the visceral view.** ???
 > - **小罗，见上面的评述**

-95. Visceral surface of posterior median dorsal plate: anterior margin narrower than exposed constricted posterior region (0); anterior margin as wide as or wider than exposed constricted posterior region (1).
+94. Visceral surface of posterior median dorsal plate: anterior margin narrower than exposed constricted posterior region (0); anterior margin as wide as or wider than exposed constricted posterior region (1).
 > Newly added by Yan, to distinguish two species of *Xichonolepis*.

 > - The coding of *Xichonolepis qujingensis* is 1.
 > - The coding of *Xichonolepis wudingensis* is 0.

-96. Lateral position of infraorbital canal on the lateral and paranuchal plates, formaing narrow lateral divisions: absent (0); present (1).
+95. Lateral position of infraorbital canal on the lateral and paranuchal plates, formaing narrow lateral divisions: absent (0); present (1).
 > Ritchie *et al.* (1992, Character 1).

 > - Present in *Sinolepis* and *Grenfellaspis*.

-97. Dorsal and ventral articular depressions for the dermal processes of pectoral appendage: absent (0), present (1).
+96. Dorsal and ventral articular depressions for the dermal processes of pectoral appendage: absent (0), present (1).
+> - Newly added by Yan, to distinguish sinolepids plus euantiarchs from the other antiarchs.
+> - This character is relative to Character 88.

-98. Size of dorsal articular depression for the dermal process of pectoral appendage: short (0), long (1).
+97. Size of dorsal articular depression for the dermal process of pectoral appendage: short (0), long (1).
+> - Newly added by Yan, to distinguish sinolepids from euantiarchs.
+> - This character is relative to Character 88.

-99. Size of ventral articular depression for the dermal process of pectoral appendage: short (0), long (1).
+98. Size of ventral articular depression for the dermal process of pectoral appendage: short (0), long (1).
+> - Newly added by Yan, to distinguish sinolepids from euantiarchs.

-> - **前面三个特征跟特征88有关联，是否有重复之嫌？看看它们之间的特征编码情况。**
+> - This character is relative to Character 88.

 100. Separation of axillary formamen and funnel pit (for scapulocoracoid): no (0), yes (1).
 > - **这个特征好像跟特征91是一回事情？**